 SAGAL: Here's your last question.
 This is a great metaphor you used while commenting on the 2016 election.
 Was it, A, this race is a back country tilt-a-whirl - it could go either way; B, like the talking horse said to the hopping bull, I can't believe what I'm seeing...

 SAGAL: ...Or C, if Clinton wins Florida, this race will go faster than a "Hamilton" ticket at face value.

 RATHER: I don't recall saying any of those.

 SAGAL: Really?
 Do you know which one you wish you had said?

 RATHER: I guess that would be B.

 SAGAL: You'd be B, like the talking horse said to the hopping bull.
-It is a good one, but the one that we were told you said if Clinton wins Florida, this race will go faster than a "Hamilton" ticket at face value, which I thought was great because you're updating your cultural references.
+That is a good one, but the one that we were told you said - if Clinton wins Florida, this race will go faster than a "Hamilton" ticket at face value, which I thought was great because you're updating your cultural references.

 KURTIS: Well, he had won anyway.
 Two out of three is a big win for us.

 KURTIS: Good going.